Skip to content

 Promote Wellbeing and Resilience at Work

 Workplaces have a key role to play in improving our nation’s health and quality of life.
-Good quality work represents an important force in promoting positive mental health, while unemployment and poor quality work are toxic influences.
+Good quality work can be beneficial for our mental health, while unemployment and poor quality work are toxic influences.

 The business case for supporting the mental health and wellbeing of employees is a strong one.
-The benefits include:
+The benefits include fewer days lost to sickness/absence, greater staff retention, productivity, and staff morale.

-Healthy Working Lives is for employers in Scotland looking for workplace health, safety, and wellbeing information.
+• Healthy Working Lives For employers in Scotland looking for workplace health, safety, and wellbeing information.
 This includes information on supporting the mental health and wellbeing of employees, what they can do, and access to resources to help with this.

-Healthy Minds can be used by organisations and employers to raise awareness of mental health and issues that can impact on mental health such as sleep, loss and grief.
+• Healthy Minds can be used by organisations and employers to raise awareness of mental health and issues that can impact mental health such as sleep, loss, and grief.

 Promote Positive Attitudes, Challenge Stigma and Discrimination